Bray, County Wicklow: Education

 There are approximately 13 primary schools in the Bray area, including national schools (like Saint Cronan's Boys' National School), gaelscoileanna (like Gaelscoil Uí Chéadaigh), a co-educational day school (St. Gerard's School), and schools for special needs.
 Secondary schools in the area include Saint Brendan's College, Loreto Secondary School and St. Kilian's Community School and Presentation College, Bray.
 A number of "English as a foreign language" and third-level schools also operate locally, including Bray Institute of Further Education.

 People

-Former or current residents of the town have included:
+Former or current residents of the town have included (in alphabetical order):